Setting up Okta to use SAML is a fairly simple process.

 - Logout URL (Step 5)

 First set up the SAML Authenticator to validate and populate the Busby User.
 To do this follow the information in the SAML Authenticator page.
-This will need the Attributes
+This will need the Attributes from Step 4.

 Next once that service is set up.
 Follow the information in the UI SAML Setup page to setup the SSO logins using SAML.